jeremychone/rust-devai/_init/doc/lua.md

 utils.md.extract_blocks(md_content: string, lang: string) -> Vec<MdBlock>
--- Extract blocks (with or without language, and extrude: content, which the remaining content) utils.md.extract_blocks(md_content: String, {lang: string, extrude: "content"})
+-- Extract blocks (with or without language, and extrude: content, which the remaining content) utils.md.extract_blocks(md_content: String, {lang: string, extrude: "content"}) -- Extract, parse, and merge the `#!meta`, and return the value and the concatenated remaining text. local meta, remain = utils.md.extract_emai(md_content: String, {lang: string, extrude: "content"})

 -- If content starts with ```, it will remove the first and last ```, and return the content in between -- Otherwise, it returns the original content